 This article is relevant to Legacy automation in service projects created before August 30, 2021.

 Legacy automation is turned off for new Jira Service Management customers.
 Customers already using Legacy automation are not affected.
 The long-term plan is to phase out Legacy automation.
 If you have any questions about Legacy automation or need support, please contact us.

 Apps and applications can react to conditions/events in Jira Service Management via automation rules.
 An automation rule triggers an action when an event occurs or a condition is reached.
 This page describes how to configure an automation rule to fire a webhook that notifies your app or application.
 For example, you might use a webhook to alert your remote application when an SLA is about to be breached.

 Alternatively, if you want an automation rule to directly trigger an action in a remote system, you can implement an "automation action" (i.e. a custom action).
 For details, see Guide - Implementing automation actions.

-In addition to webhooks in Jira platform, the automation engine of Jira Service Desk can trigger webhooks as part of configured automation rules.
+In addition to webhooks in Jira platform, the automation engine of Jira Service Management can trigger webhooks as part of configured automation rules.

 Include payload -- If you choose the Include payload in request body option, a JSON object containing the action details is attached to the request body.